-There was also lengthy discussion The property is to be used for the For City Council Welch kicks off First District campaign By Mike Steely steelym@knox She organized the first "Walk to School Day" and has been involved on various organization boards such as YMCA, ljams Nature Center, Leadership Knoxville, and serves on the new Recode Knaxville Advisory These are just some of the qualifi cations that First District Candidate Stephanie Welch mentioned to about 100 supporters during her cam kick-off Thursday at Candoro Marble Works in Vestal Four candidates are vying for the seat, which covers South Knoxville and Fort Sanders, to replace Councilman and former Vice Mayor Nick Pavlis, who introduced Welch and called on voters to not only support her candidacy but also to contribute to her campaign.
-"These experiences have District and Knoxville," she told the supporters.
-Welch serves as an Army Reserve officer and said that the city has "unprecedented forward momen tum" and added.
+nie Welch addresses supporters as the Island Home resident kicks off her campaign for Knoxville's First Distric Welch kicks off First District campaign By Mike Steely steelym@knoxfocus She organized the first "Walk to School Day" and has been involved on various organization boards such as YMCA, liams Nature Center.
+Leadership Knoxville, and serves on the new Recode Knoxville Advisory These are just some of the qualifiations that First District Candidate Stephanie Welch mentioned to about 100 supporters during her campaign kick-off Thursday at Candoro Marble Works in Vestal Four candidates are vying for the seat, which covers South Knoxville and Fort Sanders, to replace Coun-cilman and former Vice Mayor Nick Pavlis, who introduced Welch and called on voters to not only support her candidacy but also to contribute to her campaign.
+"These experiences have positioned me well to serve the First District and Knoxville," she told the supporters.
+Welch serves as an Army Reserve officer and said that the city has "unprecedented forward momen-turn" and added.
 "It takes careful planning, strategic investment and strong relationship skills."
-"I take a moderate bridge-building approach," she said, noting that her father, who flew in from New Hampshire to surprise her at the campaign sion and work ethic and her ability to work with various people.
-Welch has lived in the First Dis trict for 18 years and loves to bike and hike from her Island Home Park neighborhood.
+"I take a moderate bridge-building approach," she said, noting that her strong work ethic comes from her father, who flew in from New Hampshire to surprise her at the campaign She spoke of her experience, pa sion and work ethic and her ability to work with various people.
+Welch has lived in the First District for 18 years and loves to bike and hike from her Island Home Park neighborhood.
 She has three rescue dogs.
-She serves as vice pres of operations at Great Schools Partthe past 17 or so years.
-You have to pay your dues, get involved and understand government when you walk in," Councilman Pavlis told the supporters Tsupporther 100% and hope you will as well," he said.
+She serves as vice president of operations at Great Schools Partthe past 17 or so years.
+You have to pay your dues, get involved and understand government when you walk in," Councilman Pavlis told the supporters Isupport her 100% and hope you "She's been a public servant for will as well," he said.
 "We've got four really good can didates but the one thing that convinced me was Stephanie's back-ground," Pavlis said.
-Among the supporters who attend ed were various city and county officials and many of Welch's First Dis-trict neighbors.
-She's adopted the "Welch Grape Juice" colors for her campaign and the juice was featured among the snacks offered at Welch said she came to Knoxville to complete her graduate work at UT and decided to stay and become
+Among the supporters who attended were various city and county officials and many of Welch's First Dis-trict neighbors.
+She's adopted the "Welch Grape Juice" colors for her campaign and the juice was featured among the snacks offered at the event.
+Welch said she came to Knoxville to complete her graduate work at UT and decided to stay and become active in the city